CAS ETH in Data and Machine Learning

 This course provides an introduction to computer science concepts that are foundational for later work in the CAS and MAS programme.

 We will cover how information is managed as data, and how we use computers to process data and generate new insights.
 Concrete questions we will address are: what is data, and how does it represent information?
 What is a computer, and how does it work?
 What is a computer program?
 What is a programming language?
 What is an algorithm?
-What is the role of AI in computer programming?
-What kind of computer systems do we have today, and why? ?
-What is Data Science?
+What kind of computers do we have today, and why?
 Through this, we will build a fundamental understanding of how computer and data science enable today's information society.

 Data Science and Machine Learning – Dr. Andreas Streich & Dr. Marcel Lüthi